wp-plugins/the-welcomizer/readme.txt

 Stable tag: 1.3.5.3
 License: GPLv2

-This plugin allows you to add 'Smart' moves and jQuery effects to virtually any HTML element.
+This plugin allows you to animate your blog using jQuery effects.
 (100% AJAX) + .js/.css Includer.

 == Description ==

 Welcomize your visitors also on categories and pages.
-This plugin allows you to add 'Smart' moves and jQuery effects to virtually any HTML element that has an id attribute.
+This plugin allows you to animate your blog using jQuery effects.
+(100% AJAX) + .js/.css Includer.

 Designed for webmasters, marketing consultants, programmers and bloggers.